-The Roman town, known by its Berber name Cuicul, and now referred to as Djemila after the nearby town of Djemila contains some of the best preserved Berbero-Roman ruins in North Africa.
+The Roman town, known by its ancient Berber name Cuicul, and now referred to as Djemila after the nearby town of Djemila contains some of the best preserved Berbero-Roman ruins in North Africa.

 Cuicul was founded by the Roman emperor Nerva in the first century AD, and is a fascinating example of Roman town planning adapted to a mountain location.
 The site is 900 metres above sea level, and situated on a rocky spur between two wadis.
 Djémila is a UNESCO World Heritage Site.

 The spatial documentation of Djémila took place during two Zamani Project field campaigns in 2013 and 2014.
-Several structures were spatially documented, including the Baptistry, the Caracalla Gate, the Market, the Septimius-servus Temple and the Theatre.
+Several structures were spatially documented, including the Baptistry, the Caracalla Gate, the Market, the temple of Septimius Severus and the Theatre.

 The documentation was executed in co-operation with Prof Hamza Zeghlache and his team from the University of Setif, Algeria.

 > The Saville Foundation

 > Prof. Hamza Zeghlache (University of Setif)

 The Septimius Severus Temple located in Djemila (Cuicul), Algeria.
 A UNESCO World Heritage Site.

 97 laser scans were captured of this structure to create the 3D model.

 72 laser scans were captured of this structure to create the 3D model.